 - The PSYC 2699/4699 courses are identified as "Variable Hour Courses" in Buzzport/Oscar.
 When you register for PSYC 2699/4699, the number of credit hours defaults to 1 hour.
 It is YOUR responsibility to adjust the number of credit hours on your schedule.
 Details on this process are pasted below.

 How do I change the number of hours for a variable hour course?

 - Log into Buzzport (Links to an external site.)

 - On the Home tab locate the "Registration and Student Services" channel

 - Select "Add/Drop Classes"

 - Select "Term"

 - Select "Change Course Options" at the bottom of screen

 Most labs welcome interest in research positions from motivated undergraduates studying at other universities.
 Georgia Tech students may also contact researchers in other departments at Tech and at nearby schools such as Georgia State and Emory about research opportunities.
 Students who spend their summers in different parts of the country should consider contacting local labs about summer positions.
 In addition, there are organized summer workshops and internships.

-For any questions about Undergraduate Research Opportunities, please contact Dr. Jenny Singleton (email@example.com).
+For any questions about Undergraduate Research Opportunities, please contact Dr. Audrey Duarte (email@example.com).